DO YOU REALLY NEED A LAWYER?

 Very few lawyers offer flat fee divorce rates for helping you with your family law matters.
 Although hiring a lawyer as a consultant for a flat rate will not be exactly the same as having a lawyer dedicated to handling your case from start to finish, it is an affordable way to get helpful advice and assistance in filling out forms and preparing for your day in court.

-For traditional legal representation, my fees are $220 per hour and I require a $2,500 retainer fee.
+For traditional legal representation, our fees are $250 per hour for lawyers and I require a $2,500 retainer fee.

 Take a look at my affordable flat fee divorce rates.